akka/akka/akka-docs-dev/rst/java/stream-flows-and-basics.rst

 Non-Blocking
   Means that a certain operation does not hinder the progress of the calling thread, even if it takes long time to finish the requested operation.
+Graph
+  A description of a stream processing topology, defining the pathways through which elements shall flow when the stream is running.
 Processing Stage
-  The common name for all building blocks that build up a Flow or FlowGraph.
+  The common name for all building blocks that build up a Graph.
   Examples of a processing stage would be  operations like ``map()``, ``filter()``, stages added by ``transform()`` like :class:`PushStage`, :class:`PushPullStage`, :class:`StatefulStage` and graph junctions like ``Merge`` or ``Broadcast``.
   For the full list of built-in processing stages see :ref:`stages-overview`